-Visiting St. John’s Fortress is one of the essential things to do in Kotor.
-Also known as the Castle of San Giovanni, it stands 260 metres above the town and provides brilliant vantage points of the Bay of Kotor.
+Visiting the infamous fortress is one of the essential things to do in Kotor.
+Standing 260 metres above the town and provides brilliant vantage points of the Bay of Kotor.
 Visiting the fortress allows you to see the beautiful Old Town from above as well as the imposing mountains surrounding it.
 If you’re lucky you may even get to see some mist rolling in over the Bay of Kotor, which is a lovely sight and makes for some great photos!

 The best thing about St. John’s Fortress is its location on the hillside above Kotor.
 In comparison to other fortresses we’ve visited it isn’t as well-preserved and is somewhat in a state of disrepair.
 Thankfully the views of Kotor from the hillside more than make up for this.

 Getting to St. John’s Fortress from the Old Town involves climbing 1,350 steps or hiking a trail known as the ladder of Kotor.
 Taking the steps means you will have to pay an entrance fee of €8, although this generally only applies between 8am and 8pm.
 If you’re visiting outside of these hours you may be lucky enough to use the stairs for free, although when we tried ourselves we were still charged €5.
 It takes around 45-60 minutes to walk up to the fortress, although you may find it ends up taking longer as there are some great spots for photos along the way.

 The alternative is to hike the ladder of Kotor as part way along the trail there is a separate path that leads to the fortress.
 If you decide to walk this route then you are able to access the fortress for free, and you can even take the easier route down the 1,350 stairs as they do not check tickets on the way down.
 For more information on the ladder of Kotor check out our section on hiking later in this article.